NVasileiadis93/uniGasFoam/scripts/dynamicLoadBalancing/README.md

-The default user defined variables are: maximumAllowedImbalance = 10% logFileName = log.uspFoam
+The default user defined variables are: maximumAllowedImbalance = 10% logFileName = log.uniGasFoam
-solver = uspFoam
+solver = uniGasFoam
 The weightField variable must always be given as an argument.

 Eaxmple:
-./dynamicLoadBalancing -i=5 -w=uspRhoN_Ar -l=log.uspFoam -s=uspFoam
+./dynamicLoadBalancing -i=5 -w=uniGasRhoN_Ar -l=log.uniGasFoam -s=uniGasFoam

 For this example:
 The maximum allowed imbalance is 5%.
-The weightField used for rebalancing is uspRhoN_Ar.
+The weightField used for rebalancing is uniGasRhoN_Ar.
-The log file name where the imbalance is read from is log.uspFoam.
+The log file name where the imbalance is read from is log.uniGasFoam.
-The solver that is rebalanced is uspFoam.
+The solver that is rebalanced is uniGasFoam.